-PROGRAM GOAL: To increase public awareness and knowledge of highway safety, create
+PROGRAM GOAL: To increase public awareness and knowledge of highway safety, create online web access where the highway safety materials are available through a clearinghouse operation.

 The public often goes uninformed about the valuable resources and successful projects related to roadway safety.
 Without a systematic means of disseminating information, there is no way of determining who needs information and what kinds of items would be helpful.
 GOHS has dramatically enhanced its website, URL www.gahighwaysafety.org, to increase the general public and stakeholder's ability to acquire highway safety data and information.
-This site also provides an online safety store for the ability to order brochures and materials related to traffic safety; with the ability to download each of these media in a PDF format.
+This site also provides and online store for the ability to order brochures and materials related to traffic safety; with the ability to download each of these media in a PDF format.
 GOHS also maintains a resource center for direct public access.